DarkStarSword/3d-fixes/Unity5/DX9/README.md

 **Unity 5.3 has broken the extraction scripts and changed all the shader CRCs.
-The techniques in this template will still work, but must be manually applied to shaders dumped with Helix Mod until the extraction scripts have been udpated.
+The techniques in this template will still work, but must be manually applied to shaders dumped with Helix Mod until the extraction scripts have been updated.**

-The lighting vertex shader CRCs will have changed - UseAlternateCRC=true may be able to return to the old CRCs (needs confirmation if it works for vertex shaders), or rename the vertex shaders to match the new CRCs.
+**The lighting vertex shader CRCs will have changed - UseAlternateCRC=true may be able to return to the old CRCs (needs confirmation if it works for vertex shaders), or rename the vertex shaders to match the new CRCs.
 The template will be updated shortly with the new CRCs**